 Learning to understand these cycles in the market is what makes a good forex trader.

-Summary: Forex Chart Patterns
+Summary: Forex Chart Patterns PDF

 Forex chart patterns are a straightforward way to trade the forex market.
 Thereby, it can serve as useful artillery in trading.
 The most accurate chart pattern is the head and shoulders.